Power Blade 2: Summary and gameplay

 The game takes place in the year 2200 and follows NOVA, the protagonist from the first Power Blade game, as he sets out on a mission from the U.S. Department of Defense to destroy the Delta Foundation, who has created a new cyborg that can threaten global security if it falls into the wrong hands.
 Just as in Power Blade, this game is similar in gameplay to the Mega Man series in that the player has the freedom to select any stage to play.
 It also adds some new features also seen in the Mega Man series, such as the ability of the player to slide and a wide assortment of weaponry.

-Power Blade 2 was made first in North America and was then released in Japan with the title Captain Saver.
 As in the first game, the title comes from a special power-up called the "Power Suit", which gives the player additional firepower capabilities.

 The object of the game is to destroy the Delta Foundation.
 The player can choose the order of the first four levels/buildings before unlocking Area 5.
 The goal in each building is to destroy the boss in order to destroy the building.
 After the player defeats the Area 5 boss, the game proceeds to the final level.

 One of the biggest changes to this game was the addition of four collectible power suits.
 Instead of finding a temporary power suit, the player can collect four powerful suits by defeating a mid level bosses.
-The four suits are the Newtsuit, which lets the player climb the ceiling and walls, the Wet Suit, which allows the player to swim, the Rocket Suit, which lets the player fly, and a defensive suit called the Patriot Suit.
+The four suits are the Newt Suit, which lets the player climb the ceiling and walls, the Wet Suit, which allows the player to swim, the Rocket Suit, which lets the player fly, and a defensive suit called the Patriot Suit.